spcourse/python/en/checkpy/contents.md

     :( rejects negative input, then accepts an input of 0.41 "ZeroDivisionError('division by zero')" occured while trying to import the code

-Anytime you get something of the form "[Some error] occured while trying to import the code", that checkpy got an error while importing your code.
-So this has nothing to do with the test `rejects negative input, then accepts an input of 0.41`, but if we would run your code normally using `python greedy.py` we would also get an error:
+When you see something like "[Some error] occurred while trying to import the code," it means `checkpy` encountered an error while importing your code.
+This issue is unrelated to the test "rejects negative input, then accepts an input of 0.41."
+If you were to run your code normally using `python greedy.py`, you would also encounter an error:

     $ python greedy.py
     How much change is owed?
 0.41